abHesham/abHesham/README.md

 # Hi there, I'm Abdelrahman Hesham 👋

-👨‍💻 A Data Analyst, Data Engineer enthusiast
+👨‍💻 A Fullstack enthusiast

 🎓 Bachelor's degree in Computer Science

 📜 Certified in Python, SQL

-🔧 Proficient in Python, SQL, Excel, PowerBI
+🔧 Proficient in Python, SQL, HTML, CSS